 - "Delicious" became a minor meme on Something Awful Let's Play runs of Kirby games whenever Kirby would down a healing item.

-- Arguably this is a series where everything counts as food, so it makes sense that "healthier" food would have this sort of effect.
+- Arguably in a series where the main character considers everything food, it makes sense that "actual" food items would have this sort of effect.

 - Although the game N does not have food, it does explain the ninja as having a hyperactive metabolism, thus explaining the 90 second time limit on all levels.
 This metabolism is handled a different way, however: collecting gold grants 2 extra seconds to the time limit apiece, explained as a rush of joy which contributes to well being.